You may have seen raw cacao nibs on the shelves of your local health food store. Perhaps you’ve read about the benefits of this so-called superfood.

 Greg D’Alessandre, sourcer and co-founder of Dandelion Chocolate, highlights that in actions like grinding and pressing, high temperatures are a natural result of the friction in the procedure.

 If cacao were kept below this 118°F/48°C limit, chances are it would be unpalatable.
-Cacao has high levels of tannins that are broken down during fermentation.
-Without this process, you’d be left with a bitter product that you wouldn’t want to eat or use in chocolate.
+However, femermentation breaks down the cacao’s high tannin levels.
+Fail to do this and creates a bitter product that you wouldn’t want to eat or use in chocolate.

 De-shelled, unroasted cacao.